Fabanatu/3wcwebsite/README.md

 # 3wc official website

-This was created by me
+This was created by me and it will be the main 3wc website for 2023